AnyChart/export-server/README.md

 gives the app the rights fot posting image.
 After that there will be redirect to the collback `/sharing/twitter_oauth`.

 #### `/sharing/twitter_oauth`
-In the handler of `/sharing/twitter_oauth` request.
-The Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, user_pic and user_name and saves them to MySQL database.
+In the handler of `/sharing/twitter_oauth` request the Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture) and user_name and saves them to MySQL database.
 After that the posting dialog will be displayed.

 If a user is already authenticated in the app, the posting dialog will be displayed immidiately.
 When the user confirms